 Audit fees are fees billed for professional services rendered for the audit of our financial statements, internal control over financial reporting, review of the interim financial statements included in quarterly reports, services in connection with debt and equity securities offerings, and services that are normally provided by Deloitte in connection with statutory and regulatory filings or engagements.
-For 2019, this amount includes estimated billings for the completion of the 2019 audit, which Deloitte rendered after year-end.
+For 2021, this amount includes estimated billings for the completion of the 2021 audit, which Deloitte rendered after year-end.

 Audit-related fees are fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
-There were no audit-related fees in fiscal 2018 and 2019.
+The 2021 audit-related fees concerned Deloitte's review of the company's registration statements (and preparation of comfort letters) and our use of certain Deloitte research tools.